 These taco empanadas are made from scratch with my ground turkey taco meat and my quick and easy pizza dough recipe!

 Empanadas can be filled with just about anything you can think of, I usually make them with picadillo but why not taco meat?
 I put them to the test, and my youngest Madison who loves empanadas ate four, she loved them!!
+Serve these for lunch, pack them in your kids lunch box or serve them as appetizers with salsa!

 To cut the rounds I used a small glass jar and cut out 10 4-3/4-inch circles.
 Do do this you want to roll it out as thin as possible, then cut as many as you can.
 Roll the remaining dough and repeat.
 If you have a large round cookie cutter, even better.